mzabriskie/cubiq/README.md

 JavaScript image gallery

-Although functional, this is a rough first draf
+Although functional, this is a rough first draft